 |College:||Eastern Washington '01|

-Aaron Best enters his 16th year as an Eagle, including four years at Eastern (1996-99) as an All-America center and 11 previous seasons as an assistant coach (2000-2006, 2008-2011).
-An academic honor student as an undergraduate at Eastern, Best also handles the team’s academic coordinator duties.
+Aaron Best enters his 18th year as an Eagle, including four years at Eastern (1996-99) as an All-America center and 13 previous seasons as an assistant coach (2000-2006, 2008-2013).
+An academic honor student as an undergraduate at Eastern, Best is the team's offensive line coach, is running game coordinator and also handles the team’s academic coordinator duties.

-However, Best’s job as offensive line coach was made significantly harder when a trio of starters were lost early in the season because of injuries, as well as three starts missed by Powers.
+However, Best’s job as offensive line coach in 2011 was made significantly harder when a trio of starters were lost early in the season because of injuries, as well as three starts missed by Powers.
 In all, 10 players started along the offensive line – including a converted tight end and a converted defensive lineman – and only one offensive lineman (senior Gabriel Jackson) started all 11 games.
-Jackson and tackle Will Post earned honorable mention All-Big Sky honors in 2011.
+Powers was a first team All-Big Sky Conference selection in 2011, and Jackson and Post earned honorable mention.

 During EWU’s 2010 NCAA Division I championship season, Best helped Eastern’s offense rank 22nd in the NCAA Football Championship Subdivision in yards per game (397.1) and 18th in scoring (31.5).
-The Eagle offense featured a trio of All-Americans, including running back Taiwan Jones, wide receiver Brandon Kaufman and Powers.
+The Eagle offense featured a trio of All-Americans, including running back Taiwan Jones, Kaufman and Powers.

-Four of the offensive linemen he coached earned All-Big Sky honors – Powers (first team), Jackson (second team), senior guard Nikolai Myers (honorable mention) and freshman guard Steven Forgette (honorable mention).
+Four of the offensive linemen he coached earned All-Big Sky honors – Powers (first team), Jackson (second team), senior guard Nikolai Myers (honorable mention) and Forgette (honorable mention).
 Eastern quarterbacks were sacked only 24 times, including just seven times in four playoff games.

 In 2009, his first season as offensive coordinator, the Eagles finished ranked in the top 10 in four offensive categories in the FCS, including passing (3rd, 321.3), total offense (4th, 462.2), scoring (8th, 33.7) and passing efficiency (4th, 154.5).
 Senior quarterback Matt Nichols, senior tight end Nathan Overbay and Jones all won All-America honors and first team All-Big Sky honors.